jmattgiroux/cs246-kotlin-1/README.md

 #cs246-kotlin-1

-Description:
+Description: Implementation of a Die class and a DiceBag class, that will be used in a later project.
+Everything is accessed through the DiceBag class, and the only ways the Dicebag class is through adding Die to it and through the rollAll() function.

 Requirements:
-- Variables (mutable and immutable)
+- Variables (mutable and immutable) (Done)
-- Expressions
+- Expressions (Done)
-- Conditionals
+- Conditionals (Not Done)
-- Loops
+- Loops (Done)
-- Functions
+- Functions (Done)
-- Classes
+- Classes (Done)

 Development Environment: